Rice-MECE-Capstone-Projects/Heart---Spring-2025/emmanuel-zerefa/README.md

 #### Section 2 - Normalization
 This section concerns creating a toolkit to modify and analyze single audio files with.
 Functions to load a signal from a filepath, filter a signal, resample a signal, and plot the spectrum of a signal are introduced here.
 #### Section 3 - Signal Combination
 This section concerns creating a toolkit to modify multiple audio files with.
 Functions to do things like match the lengths of two signals and combine two signals at a certain SNR are introduced here.
-Also defined here are functions to randomly fetch noise files from noise datasets are defined here, as are functions to measure the extend of noise contamination (such as RMSE and SNR measurements).
+Also defined here are functions to randomly fetch noise files from noise datasets and  functions to measure the extend of noise contamination (such as through RMSE and SNR measurements).
 #### Section 4 - Making STFT Features
 This is a legacy section which is currently no longer referenced anywhere else in the pipeline.
 However this section contains code for extracting frequency-domain representations of audio signals and associated features.
 #### Section 5 - Making Train/Val/Test Data